The conference language is English and all abstracts must be submitted in English.

 Also, descriptions of techniques without data on veterinary oncology, will be removed.

-Abstracts should contain original work; they are checked rigorously on former publications of the same research/data, and this is a reason for removal.
+Abstracts should contain original work; they are checked rigorously on former publications of the same research/data.
 An article on the presented research can be in press, but not already published at the time of the submission deadline.
-If so, in the time between submission and acceptance, it will be removed.

 With regards to the number of authors, these are the criteria for authorship: